mmhilbert/readme-generator/Develop/readme.md

-# Title goes here
+# TItle of README

   ## Description
-  This is a description
+  Here is a description of the README

   ## Installation
-  Steps
+  These are instructions to install

   ## Usage
-  use
+  Here are some examples

   ## Credits
   [https://github.com](https://github.com)

   ## Instructions For Testing
-  instructions
+  Here are testing instructions for this application

   ## Licence
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)<br>